Is Time an Exercise Programming Metric?

 Metric time measures time intervals using the metric system.

 The base unit of metric time is the second, a VERY important unit of time in resistance training.
 We define repetitions in terms of seconds to complete, and we break down each phase of the movement into the eccentric and concentric phases, looking at the seconds to complete each phase.
-That is one example of how we use time in the gym and of an exercise programming metric.
+That is one example of how we use time in the gym and how time is a exercise programming metric.

-Why is speed of repetition important?
+Why is speed or time of resistance training repetitions important?
 The speed of the repetition is a powerful variable we can easily manipulate and do so based on our desired outcome - if we want to achieve muscle mass, strength, or power.
 The speed of a repetition determines to a large extent if we get a muscle mass, strength, or power outcome.

 Second, the next metric unit is a millisecond.
 The millisecond is important because we measure our ability to react and move in sports as reaction and movement time, respectively.
 These events are expressed as milliseconds.
 For example, the time a lineman takes to react to the start of a play is his reaction time and the time to complete the movement off the line towards the opponent is his movement time.
 They are both measured in milliseconds.

-If you want an easy, straightforward approach to understand and use metrics, click here.
+If you want an easy, straightforward approach to understand and use metrics in physical therapy practice, click here for a new CE course.

 Author Biography

 Amy Ashmore, Ph.D. holds a doctorate in Kinesiology from the University of Texas at Austin.
-She is located in Las Vegas, NV.
+She is an educator focused on resistance training and performance analytics located in Las Vegas, NV.

-To apply the latest on resistance training methods, earn CEs, AND explore qualitative analytics click here.
+To explore the latest RT methods, earn CEUs for physical therapy, AND explore performance analytics for sports, click here.

 ...visit our website...